cyberrangecz/backend-adaptive-training/README.md

 * Deleting level should work
   * Including decreasing of order attribute
     * except for tasks, there is still a problem with setting the order attribute
+* Questionnaires added
+  * Currently only POST methods implemented.
+However, creating a new question choice is not working yet